-Virtual machines need network connectivity.
-To support that requirement, Azure requires virtual machines to be connected to an Azure Virtual Network.
-An Azure Virtual Network is a logical construct built on top of the physical Azure network fabric.
-Each logical Azure Virtual Network is isolated from all other Azure Virtual Networks.
-This helps insure that network traffic in your deployments is not accessible to other Microsoft Azure customers.
+Azure requires virtual machines to be connected to an Azure Virtual Network.
+A virtual network is a logical construct built on top of the physical Azure network fabric.
+Each virtual network is isolated from all other virtual networks.
+This helps ensure that network traffic in your deployments is not accessible to other Azure customers.

-Azure supports several types of network access control.
-These include:
+Azure supports several types of network access control, such as:

 - Network layer control

 - Route control and forced tunneling

 Any secure deployment requires some measure of network access control.
 The goal of network access control is to restrict virtual machine communication to the necessary systems.
 Other communication attempts are blocked.

 Storage Firewalls are covered in the Azure storage security overview article